Shadyxstep/apres-apparel-MS4/README.md

 - [CRUD] Store Owners / Superusers can add new products to the website or update/delete current products.
 Certain defensive programming measures have been implemented such as only granting this permission to registered superusers/store owners.

 **Admin**
-- Django Admin application that allows superusers / store owners to  manually create, update or delete models or products from the store.
+- Django Admin application that allows superusers / store owners to manually create, update or delete any existing models or products from the store.

+**About Us**
+- Section designated to showcasing sponsored athletes & the team behind the Après Apparel brand.